 One third of all cancer cases are related to diet.
 Avoiding these 3 cancer causing foods is an important step to protect your health.

-I originally wrote this post a year ago after reviewing dozens of studies that linked eating red and processed meats with several types of cancer.
+I originally wrote this post in 2014 after reviewing dozens of studies that linked eating red and processed meats with several types of cancer.
 I have to admit it hasn't been a very popular post because this topic is never in the news.

 Now, because of a new report published in October 2015, the impact of meat consumption on your health is making national headlines.
 So I've updated this post with the major findings of the study.